kitab-project-org/OpenITI_Chapter/README.md

 # OpenITI_Chapter

 Data and images related to the chapter on OpenITI in the book the Kitab team is writing.

+(to be moved to kitab organization's GitHub page)